Arytera divaricata

 Arytera divaricata, known as the gap axe, coogara, coogera or rose tamarind is a forest tree of eastern Australia.
 An attractive plant with glossy pale and limp new leaves.
 It grows in fairly dry situations, often in littoral rainforests and monsoon forest.

-The southernmost limit of natural distribution Port Stephens (32° S) in New South Wales, extending north to Cape York at the northernmost tip of Australia.
-The generic name Arytera is from the Greek for cup.
-The fruit valves are of a cup shape. divaricata from the Latin which refers to the wide spreading branchlets of the flower panicle.
+The southernmost limit of natural distribution is Port Stephens (32° S) in New South Wales, extending north to Cape York at the northernmost tip of Australia.
+The generic name Arytera is from the Greek for 'cup', referring to the cup-shaped fruit valves.
+The specific epithet divaricata is from Latin and refers to the wide-spreading branchlets of the flower panicle.

 Description

-A small to large tree with dark mature leaves.
-Achieving a height of over 35 metres tall, though usually seen less than ten metres tall.
+A small to large tree with dark mature leaves, reaching a height of over 35 metres, though usually seen less than ten metres tall.
 The base of the tree is somewhat flanged.
-Smooth greyish thin bark.
+The bark is thin, smooth and greyish.

 The leaves are pinnate and alternate, of two to six pairs of leaflets.
-Leaf shape lanceolate to ovate, not toothed.
-Leaflets 5 to 15 cm long, 1.5 to 6 cm wide.
-Hairy and leathery.
-Usually not with a sharp point.
-Shiny green above.
-Red, pink then yellow new foliage.
-Leaf stem 3 to 6 mm long.
-Midrib raised above and below.
-Leaves distinctly veined.
-8 to 12 main lateral leaf veins.
+Leaf shape is lanceolate to ovate, not toothed.
+Leaflets are 5 to 15 cm long, 1.5 to 6 cm wide, hairy and leathery, and usually not with a sharp point.
+They are shiny green above.
+New foliage is red, pink then yellow.
+The leaf stem is 3 to 6 mm long.
+The midrib is raised above and below.
+Leaves are distinctly veined, with 8 to 12 main lateral leaf veins.

-Flowers form between November to April, being cream in colour, on wide and hairy panicles.
-The fruit is a capsule, with three lobes.
-Brown oval shaped seeds are enclosed in red fleshy aril.
-Seeds mature from June to October.
-Seed germination is reliable.
-Often as fast as seven days for roots to show.
+Flowers form between November and April, being cream in colour, on wide and hairy panicles.
+The fruit is a capsule with three lobes.
+Brown oval-shaped seeds are enclosed in a red fleshy aril.
+The seeds mature from June to October.
+Seed germination is reliable, often taking only seven days for roots to show.